 When you go to a fabric store to buy threads you can see that the biggest thread rack is always called ALL PURPOSE THREAD.
 But I don’t actually see this name on thread spools very often.
 I found only one spool in my big collection of threads that has this writing.
-Most of the time you will find that’s written DUAL DUTY on this type of threads or just 100% polyester.
+Most of the time you will find that’s written DUAL DUTY on this type of thread or just 100% polyester.

 This is your daily thread, good to use for almost all projects and all situations.
 The keyword here is “almost”, because you will probably use it 9 times out of 10.

-The few jobs for which this thread isn’t suitable are sewing very heavy fabric (denim, upholstery, decorator fabric), outdoor items that need to withstand direct sunlight/moisture, very thin fabric (gauze, organza).
+The few jobs for which this thread isn’t suitable are sewing very heavy fabric (denim, upholstery, decorator fabric), outdoor items that need to withstand direct sunlight/moisture, and very thin fabric (gauze, organza).

 A special mention for sewing silk, I always prefer to use silk thread for silk fabric.

-This thread is also not suitable for embroidery, use embroidery polyester, rayon or silk for that.
+This thread is also not suitable for embroidery, use embroidery polyester, rayon, or silk for that.

 In general, I prefer to match the fabric with the thread since they will be washed together and will suffer the same kind of wear.
 This, however, isn’t a strict rule, it’s mostly an empirical observation.
 But it makes sewing easier, I noticed (and I am not the only one) that it’s easier to set the tension on the sewing machine if the thread matches the material in both fiber and thickness.

-Serger thread is also one variation of the all purpose thread.
+Serger thread is also one variation of the all-purpose thread.
 Serger thread is generally thinner than regular thread because a serger seam has a lot of thread and would be bulky otherwise.

 A serger seam is strong not necessarily because the thread is strong (it’s not stronger than regular thread), but also because of the inherent construction of the seam, the serger uses 3 or 4 threads to build the seam while a sewing machine uses only two.

-Serger thread comes usually in larger cones, 3000 yards, or bigger, and I don’t recommend it for a regular sewing machine mostly because it leaves a lot of lint behind unless you buy very high quality threads.
+Serger thread comes usually in larger cones, 3000 yards, or bigger, and I don’t recommend it for a regular sewing machine mostly because it leaves a lot of lint behind unless you buy very high-quality threads.
 Regular serger thread is mostly 100% polyester.

 A notable mention for stretchy serger thread: wooly nylon (or textured nylon) was available for quite some time now and is used regularly in sergers for stretch fabric.
-This type of thread is stretchy not because it has elastic properties, but it’s mechanically treated and under tension, it becomes thinner and longer without the individual fibers having many elastic properties.
+This type of thread is stretchy not because it has elastic properties, but because it’s mechanically treated and under tension, it becomes thinner and longer without the individual fibers having many elastic properties.

 This kind of thread can be used in a regular sewing machine also (in the bobbin ONLY) with special stretch zig-zag stitches.

-Embroidery thread is shiny, often thinner than regular all purpose thread, and is usually rayon or polyester.
+Embroidery thread is shiny, often thinner than regular all-purpose thread, and is usually rayon or polyester.

 Cotton embroidery thread is manufactured and sold but I personally prefer not to use cotton in embroidery.
-Embroidery machines use a lot of stitches, many more than a regular sewing machine, and that will generate a lot of friction for the thread, and a lot of lint; and the cotton thread is the king of lint.
+Embroidery machines use a lot of stitches, many more than a regular sewing machine, and that will generate a lot of friction for the thread, and a lot of lint; and cotton thread is the king of lint.

 Think about it: a very small 2”x2” (5cmx5cm) design may have 3000 to 5000 stitches; at a stitch length of 2.5mm this is a linear stitch of 7.5 to 12.5m!
 That is probably two to three times as much as a whole blouse, and we are talking a VERY small design here!
 I don’t even want to think of a design that uses 30000 to 50000 stitches.

-There are many types of embroidery threads (different fibers, different thickness/weight, different brands, cones and spools can have different shapes and sizes) and this is a very big topic for another article.
+There are many types of embroidery threads (different fibers, different thickness/weight, different brands, cones, and spools can have different shapes and sizes) and this is a very big topic for another article.

 Let me show you how different embroidery threads can be.
-Check the image below: 15 weight thread!
+Check the image below: 15-weight thread!